gbmhunter/blog/content/pages/electronics/circuit-design/component-designators/_index.md

 <td >

-{{< figure src="/images/2011/09/non-polarised-capacitor-schematic-symbol.png" caption="The schematic symbol for a non-polarised capacitor." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/non-polarised-capacitor-schematic-symbol.png" caption="The schematic symbol for a non-polarised capacitor."  >}}

-{{< figure src="/images/2011/09/polarised-capacitor-schematic-symbol.png" caption="The schematic symbol for a polarised capacitor." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/polarised-capacitor-schematic-symbol.png" caption="The schematic symbol for a polarised capacitor."  >}}